wuqizhe/learngit/readme.txt

 I am learning Git from Git document
 Git is a distribution version control system
-And Git is a free software
+And Git is a free software distributed under the GPI.